What is the purpose and scope of the procedure?

 The export procedure foresees, in principle, two stages:

-- First the exporter/declarant presents the goods, his export declaration and, where necessary, his export authorisation or licence at the customs office responsible for the place where he is established or where the goods are packed or loaded for export (Article 161 (5) CC).
+First the exporter/declarant presents the goods, his export declaration and, where necessary, his export license at the customs office responsible for the place where he is established or where the goods are packed or loaded for export (Article 221 (2) UCC Implementing Act).

-If, for administrative reasons, this provision cannot be applied, the export declaration may be lodged with any customs office which is competent for the operation in question (Article 790 of the Customs Code Implementing Provisions - CCIP).
-Finally, an export declaration may also be accepted by a customs office other than that normally responsible, provided there are duly justified good reasons .
+If, for administrative reasons, this provision cannot be applied, the export declaration may be lodged with any customs office which is competent for the operation in question (Article 221(2) of the –UCC-IA).

-The customs office to which the goods and the export declaration have been presented releases the goods for export on condition that they leave the EC customs territory in the same condition as when the declaration was accepted (Article 162 CC).
+The customs office to which the goods and the export declaration have been presented releases the goods and transmits the particulars of the export declaration to the declared customs office of exit.

 In the case of goods exported by rail, post, air or sea, the customs office of exit may be the office competent for the place where the goods are taken over under a single transport contract for transport to a third country (e.g. port, airport, railway station).